 - A safe home

-Lykoi cats are very rare, so there is not much information available about their life expectancy.
-But it is estimated that, with proper care, they can live between 12 and 16 years.
+Lykoi cats are very rare, so there isn’t much information available about their life expectancy.
+However, it is estimated that, with good care, they can live between 12 and 16 years.

-Lykoi cats originated in the United States and without human intervention.
-In other words, their genes have not been manipulated, and kittens with these unique characteristics were born spontaneously.
-In 2011, two unrelated breeders brought together cats with these distinctive genes, and the first litter of Lykoi kittens was born.
-TICA granted this breed a registration status in 2012, but it doesn’t mean that Lykoi cats are allowed everywhere.
-In the Netherlands, breeding and keeping this breed are prohibited.
+Lykoi cats originated in the United States without human intervention.
+In other words, their genes were not manipulated, and kittens with these distinctive characteristics were born spontaneously.
+In 2011, two breeders brought together unrelated cats with these abnormal genes, and the first litter of Lykoi kittens was born.
+TICA granted this breed registration status in 2012, but that doesn’t mean Lykoi cats are allowed everywhere.
+In the Netherlands, breeding and keeping this breed is prohibited.

 The Lykoi in a nutshell:

-- Lykoi cats are affectionate, intelligent, and sometimes a bit shy.
+- Lykoi cats are sweet, smart, and sometimes a bit shy.

-- A Lykoi is partially bald and has a dark coat.
+- A Lykoi is partially hairless and has a dark coat.

-- A Lykoi needs proper care and should be gently brushed 1 to 2 times a week.
+- A Lykoi needs to be well cared for and should be gently brushed 1 to 2 times a week.

-- A Lykoi can live between 12 and 16 years if well cared for.
+- A Lykoi can live between 12 and 16 years old if properly cared for.

-- Due to their rarity, little is known about the health of Lykoi cats, but it’s known that they can develop skin issues.
+- Because they are so rare, not much is known about the health of Lykoi cats.
+However, it is known that they can develop skin problems.

-- Lykoi cats originate from America and have evolved naturally.
+- The Lykoi comes from America and was naturally developed.

-- You cannot buy a Lykoi kitten in the Netherlands because the breed is prohibited.
+- You cannot buy a Lykoi kitten in the Netherlands, as the breed is banned.

 Disclaimer: Petrebels is not a veterinarian or a behavioral expert.
 All content, information, and tips on this blog are meant to inspire and provide information.
 If your cat has any issues or problems and you have doubts about your cat’s health, always consult a veterinarian or a behavioral expert.